Skip to content

 • 5% GST without Input tax Credit for supply of food inside restaurant situated in zoological garden

-Clarification on GST on Ice-Cream Parlour- Retro or Prosp
+Clarification on GST on Ice-Cream Parlor : Retro or Prosp

-• Companies who are manufacturing Ice cream have urged for clarification on the applicability of GST at the rate of 18% on parlour.
+• Companies that are manufacturing ice cream have urged for clarification on the applicability of GST at the rate of 18% on parlour.

-• The Goods and services tax Council is likely to take up the issue related with levy GST mechanism on ice cream parlour in this month.
+• The Goods and Services Tax Council is likely to take up the issue related to the levy of the GST mechanism on ice cream parlors in this month.

 • The absence of references to the prosp and retrosp effects has been clarified.